Phosphates on the Somerset Levels and Moors Ramsar Site

 Phosphate Budget Calculator

 The phosphate budget calculator can be used on proposed developments across Somerset.
 It will provide a transparent and rapid calculation of net phosphate loading from developments, including phosphate offsetting calculations for on or off site locations.
 The calculator has been approved by Natural England and it can therefore be used to provide a standardised and transparent decision making tool for the Local Planning Authority and Developers.
+Please contact the council for advice on the use of the calculator for loadings for just surface water or sewerage.

 A video has been prepared which provides a step by step guide to help you use the calculator.